 .
 Excess acid can damage the unprotected squamous mucosa and erode through the tissue, creating painful ulcers.

 Signs of gastric ulcers can be subtle and may include:

 - Decreased performance (often mistaken for musculoskeletal or back pain)

 - Reduced appetite

-- Stress (caused by training, competition, shipping, injury, etc.)
+- Stress (caused by training, competition, shipping, injury, changes in herd, etc.)

 - Limited access to hay/pasture

 - Frequent intense training and competition

 - Lack of free-choice contact with other horses